St. James' Day Battle: First day

-Lieutenant-Admiral Cornelis Tromp, commanding the Dutch rear, now brought his vessels to De Ruyter's rescue.
-Tromp ordered his vessels to the west crossing the line of the English rear under the command of Jeremiah Smith.
-The English rear was now cut off from the centre, and Tromp's squadron began a dogged attack that forced Smith's ships to flee to the west.
-The pursuit of the English rear lasted well into the night, with Tromp ultimately destroying HMS Resolution with a fireship.
-After Tromp thrice shot the entire crew from its rigging, Smith's flagship HMS Loyal London caught fire and had to be towed home.
+Lieutenant-Admiral Cornelis Tromp, commanding the Dutch rear, had from a great distance seen the disaster for the Dutch fleet evolve.
+Annoyed by what he saw as a lack of competence, he decided to give the correct example.
+He turned sharply to the west, crossed the line of the English rear, under the command of Jeremiah Smith, separating it from the rest of the English fleet and then, having the weather gauge, kept on attacking it rabidly until at last the English were routed and fled to the west.
+He pursued well into the night, destroying HMS Resolution with a fireship.
+After Tromp three times shot the entire crew from its rigging, Smith's flagship HMS Loyal London caught fire and had to be towed home.
 The vice commander of the English rear was Edward Spragge, who felt so humiliated by the course of events that he became a personal enemy of Tromp.
-He would later be killed pursuing Tromp in the Battle of Texel.
+He would later be killed pursuing Tromp in the Battle of the Texel.